TryStatsN/StatsN/docfx_project/api/index.md

 # Api docs

 This is the api doc for StatsN.
-Most of the action is in the [Statsd](api/StatsN.Statsd.html) Class.
+Most of the public interaction is in the Statsd Class.
+The other classes support the logging and sending of metrics